ethanfischer/surrealgame/README.md

 **Mechanics**

+Standard first person controls.

+Ability to pick up objects and view them/use them later on

+Players are free to explore scenes and interact with the objects and characters within them

+Interacting with characters through multiple choice dialoge and freeform/type what you want (at least for the mute character)

-Scenes have a time limit that corresponds to their associated song.
+(?)Scenes have a time limit.
+It usually corresponds to the scene's song.

 	--Con:this could potentially make it less fun, since it takes control away from the player.
 Have to experiment with this

 	--Pro: players don't get stuck in one scene for too long and get bored if they can't make sense of it.

-Players are free to explore scenes and interact with the objects and characters within them
+(?)
+Some interactions take away the player's control in a subtle, imperceptable way.
+If pulled off, it should feel like you unconsciously performed the action, but it still seems like it came about through your own free will.
+Example: you are asked to put syrup on the pancakes, and can basically draw whatever you want onto them.
+However, the final product ends up looking like a predetermined symbol that later becomes significant.
+(Idk if this is possible to pull off, gonna have to see).

 **Possible sub-goals**